EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 ## Score Update

 Upon receiving the shared results, a node verifies that the proof of work has been performed as expected.
 If the verification is successful, the node increments the peer score by one.
+It's basically like will you be able to prove your worth by doing this resource intensive hash calculation withing this given time.
+If you are able to do so, Then do it and share your result with other peers.
+So other's will receive your answer and check whether the answer is right or wrong.
+You'll have to do this POW in each consensus round within the moment.
+More rounds you success more score you get.
 These updated scores are stored in a separate JSON file named `opinion.json`, which is kept outside the state directory in the contract instance.
 This file serves as a record of the scores, reflecting each node's evaluation of its peers' performance.

 ## Score Reporting